-Each year the Council develops a corporate plan and budget for operations carried out in the following fiscal year (April 1 - March 31).
-The corporate plan is completed in the context of a longer term vision of what the Council is trying to achieve.
-Council long term vision is captured in a series of strategic initiatives for the years following the current corporate plan.
-This plan includes 2 strategic initiatives for the 2015 / 2017 fiscal years.
+Each year Council develops a corporate plan and budget for operations carried out in the following fiscal year (April 1 - March 31).
+The corporate plan is completed in the context of a longer term vision of what Council is trying to achieve.
+Council's long term vision is captured in a series of strategic initiatives for the years following the current corporate plan.
+This plan includes 2 strategic initiatives for the 2020/ 2021 fiscal year.

-The Council, while meeting its legal mandate and statement of principles, will pursue the following goals and performance measures:
+Council, while meeting its legal mandate and statement of principles, will pursue the following goals and performance measures: